Grace-nojji/Discrete-Event-Sim/README_generated.md

 #### `distribution/empirical_freq.ipynb`
 Notebook used to derive the empirical distribution stored in `bin.csv`.

 ---

 ### `model/`
-This is the core of the repository and contains the full CCU simulation model.
+This is the core of the repository and contains the full CCU simulation model

 #### `model/CriticalCareUnit.py`
 Main simulation module.
 This file implements the CCU model itself using **SimPy** and includes scenario setup, patient behaviour, replication helpers, and warm-up analysis tools.